 min Read18 July 2022

-Born on 10 June, 1899 in Dresden Germany, Anita Berber shocked and entertained the cabaret and bourgeois crowd of the Weimar Republic right up to her untimely death at the age of 29.
+Born on 10 June 1899 in Dresden Germany, Anita Berber shocked and entertained the cabaret and bourgeois crowds of the Weimar Republic right up to her untimely death at the age of 29.
 Film star, nude dancer, “princess of debauchery” and subject of an Otto Dix painting, Berber was unapologetically herself.

-Berber was born into a middle-class family with artistic leanings.
-Her father, Felix, was First Violinist of the Municipal Orchestra, and her mother Lucie was a dancer and aspiring actress.
+Anita Berber was born into a middle-class family with artistic leanings.
+Her father, Felix, was the First Violinist of the Municipal Orchestra, and her mother Lucie was a dancer and aspiring actress.
 After her parents’ divorce, Berber lived with her grandmother.
-In 1913 she attended a modern dance school where she learned rhythmic gymnastics.
+In 1913, she attended a modern dance school where she learned rhythmic gymnastics.
 She later studied traditional ballet in Berlin.

-In 1919, Berber married the wealthy screenwriter Eberhard von Nathusius.
+In 1919, Berber married a wealthy screenwriter, Eberhard von Nathusius.
 They divorced after she fell in love with a lesbian bar owner, Susi Wanowski, who became her manager as well as her lover.

 Berber’s bisexuality and her overall defiance of traditional gender norms were often the subject of the tabloids.
 Berber reportedly had a brief liaison with a young Marlene Dietrich, the Hollywood star known for her sexy androgynous style.
 Was Dietrich’s famous tuxedo look in the movie Morocco inspired by Berber?

 In 1922, Berber married the dancer Sebastian Droste and the two of them created a book of poetry and photography titled Dances of Vice, Horror and Ecstasy, which they also performed in various nightclubs.
 They both struggled with alcohol and drug addiction, most notably cocaine, and their performances and poetry often included references to drugs.
 An excerpt from the poem Cocaine reveals the painful power of the drug in their lives: